 Integrating with PowerDown

 PowerDown invokes user-defined hooks in response to resource lifecycle power up and down events.
-You can define one or more hooks per PowerDown team and then attach them to the appropriate resources.
+You can define one or more hooks per PowerDown cloud connection and then attach them to the appropriate resources.

 Hooks are invoked only for resources that have attached to the hook and are called whenever the resource changes state.
 You can attach resources from the Modify Resource page once the hook has been created.